Chart Color Schemes

 Cultural Diversity

-St Morris, surveyed in August 2021, showed higher cultural diversity than most local markets, with 26.9% of its population born overseas and 24.6% speaking a language other than English at home.
-Christianity was the predominant religion, accounting for 48.9%.
-The 'Other' religious category was slightly overrepresented at 1.7%, compared to 1.6% in Greater Adelaide.
+St Morris had a higher cultural diversity than most local markets, with 26.9% of its population born overseas and 24.6% speaking a language other than English at home.
+Christianity was the predominant religion in St Morris, accounting for 48.9% of the population.
+The category 'Other' showed an overrepresentation in St Morris at 1.7%, compared to 1.6% across Greater Adelaide.

 Frequently Asked Questions - Diversity